 When the wave reaches for support, an ABC pattern plays out.
-If it breaks up, an attempt will be made to keep the five-way cycle going, but if it breaks there will be a downward trend until ABC waves form and break out.
-Before the market attempts to rally, a successful ABC wave pattern is sought if price falls after a completed fifth wave.
+If it breaks up, an attempt will be made to keep the five-way cycle going, but if it breaks there will be a downtrend until ABC waves form and break out.
+Before the market attempts to rebound, it will look for a successful ABC wave pattern if price falls after a fifth wave has completed.

-In the picture above, you can see a failed ABC breakout.
+In the image above, you can see a failed ABC breakout.